How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college education?

 b.
 Former Pag-IBIG members

-Pensioners, investors, and other former Pag-IBIG members who are no longer employed but still earning passive income or receiving allowances and would want to continue paying the contribution.
+Pensioners, investors, and other former Pag-IBIG members who are no longer employed but still earning passive income or receiving allowances and would want to continue contributing.

 c.
 Barangay officials and employees